Lawsuit accuses 3 Michigan St. basketball players of rape

 - Fox News host: Graphic on trustworthiness was posted at wrong point of show

+The woman’s attorney, Karen Truszkowski, told The Associated Press Monday that she is reserving comment to give MSU “an opportunity to get up to speed and go over it.”

+“They do have it and they have reviewed it,” she said of the lawsuit.

-The Associated Press left messages Monday seeking comment from the school.
+The AP left messages Monday seeking comment from the school.

-The woman’s attorney, Karen Truszkowski, says Michigan State officials have the lawsuit and “they have reviewed it.”
+Last week, three ex-football players pleaded guilty to reduced charges in the 2017 sexual assault of a woman in an apartment bathroom.

+Disgraced sports doctor Larry Nassar is spending the rest of his life in prison for sexually assaulting girls and women who came to him for treatment.